mccoy88f/OMG-TV-Stremio-Addon/readme.md

   - Hugging Face: Default '0.0.0.0'

 - `BRANCH`: Repository branch
-  - Values: main (use the other ones only for test)
+  - Value: main (use the other ones only for test)
   - Used in Hugging Face deployment

 ## 🔄 Changelog